nwnxee/unified/Plugins/Weapon/README.md

 NWNX_Weapon_GetDevastatingCriticalEventData() | Must be called inside the devastating critical event script.
 Returns a structure with the data of the devastating critical event (weapon, target and damage)
 NWNX_Weapon_BypassDevastatingCritical() | Must be called inside the devastating critical event script.
 If called, no devastating critical will occur.
 NWNX_Weapon_SetOneHalfStrength() | Gives a melee weapon extra damage equal to one-half strength modifier.
+NWNX_Weapon_GetOneHalfStrength() | Retrieves if a melee weapon is receiving extra strength

 The NWNX_Weapon_SetOption() function can be used to define the attack and damage bonusses of the Greater Weapon Focus Feats and Greater Weapon Specialization Feats respectively.